-While covering a police ball, she hears the wealthy Eric Sacks, who used to be her late father’s partner, discuss his goal of protecting and saving the city.
-When the Foot Clan holds some hostages in the subway, she tracks the vigilante, who turns out to be four six-foot-tall speaking turtles.
+While covering a police ball, April hears the wealthy Eric Sacks, who used to be her late father’s partner, discuss his goal of protecting and saving the city.
+The Foot Clan holds some hostages in the subway.
+April tracks the mysterious vigilante, who turns out to be four six-foot-tall speaking turtles.
 When she says something like, “So, you’re teenagers who are mutant turtles who know ninja,” their reply is, “Well, that sounds awfully silly when you say it that way.”

 Nobody believes April’s eyewitness story at the TV channel, so she goes to visit Sacks, who does believe her.
 April also tracks down old footage of her father experimenting on four turtles and a rat.
 Now, the game is on.